z-wenlin/gpdb/concourse/README.md

 Use this team to create any pipelines instead of the `main` team.

 ### Creating Your Own Pipeline
-Many developers want to create their own copies of the master pipeline.
+Many developers want to create their own copies of the main pipeline.

 To accommodate this without naming confusion, workload instability, nor artifact collision, please follow instructions in pipelines